top of page

 Stevens Family Page

-6. Elizabeth Stevens --Elizabeth was the mother of Robert Arthur Bland, wife of Thomas Bland and second husband of John Rumbold Willis.
+6. Elizabeth Stevens --Elizabeth was the mother of Robert Arthur Bland, wife of Thomas Bland and second wife of John Rumbold Willis.
 She married Thomas Bland before 1836 and John Willis in 1853.
 Elizabeth was born between 1810 and 1813 in Caroline Co.
 MD.--the 1850 MD census indicates she was born in 1810.
 Elizabeth and Thomas had three children before Thomas' death in the late 1840s: Mary Jane, Lizzie, and Arthur.
 We know from the testimony of Arthur's son, Nelson Blann, that after Thomas' death, his son Arthur was bound out as a laborer with a series of families, one which made him work and sleep in the barn, eating leftovers, until he ran away.
 Arthur Bland's family was broken up as result of his father's untimely death and possible outstanding debts, and only Lizzie was able to stay with her mother.
 The 1850 census shows "Elizabeth Bland" living with John Willis, daughter Lizzie and John's son, Thomas Willis, while her daughter, Mary Jane, is boarding with John Willis' sister, Susan, and her husband, William Turner.
 On the 1860 Caroline Co.
 MD census she is listed as "Elizabeth Willis" (age 47-born 1813) in the household of 39 year old John R. Willis.
 While the handwriting on the surname in 1860 resembles "Mills" it is almost certainly "Willis" because the household includes 47 year old Elizabeth (Arthur's mother, born in ca. 1813), Elizabeth ("Lizzie"-age 15) and Thomas (age 16), Mary ("Mollie"-age 7), and son, Arthur (Bland-age 21-farmer).
 Also in the household is William Flemming (age 33-farm hand).
 By 1860, Mary Jane Bland had married William McCracken, per the census.

 (Note: There is another Elizabeth Willis (1813-1864; daughter of John and Mary Rowan) of the same age in Caroline Co. in the 1860 census with an older husband named John Fisk Willis,b. a.1809, and a daughter named Molly, b.
 1856.
 Per a photo of her tombstone on Find-a grave, this Elizabeth was born in 1813 and died Sept 10, 1864 in Caroline Co., MD, but she is a different individual from my ancestor, Elizabeth Stevens Bland Willis.
 Yet another Elizabeth Willis appears in Easton, Talbot Co.
 MD in the 1860 census.
 She is born ca. 1822 and is the wife of Lewis Willis, b.
 1826).
 The 1870 Talbot Co.
 MD census shows John Willis with wife Elizabeth (age 57, ie. born in 1813) and this appears to be my ancestor, Elizabeth Stevens Willis.
 In their household is a female (age 5) named Roxanne (Rosanne) and a 16 year old daughter named Mary T. (also known as"Mollie") who married Joseph Griffin.
 Roxanne (or Rosanna) was born in 1864.
 The number of DNA matches to Roxanne suggests that Elizabeth may have been her mother, giving birth at around age 51-54.
 While a birth at such an advanced age is unusual, another Easton researcher assured me it could happen, as she had an ancestor in the area who gave birth at age 57.
 My strong DNA matches to a number of descendants of Roxanne suggest that either Elizabeth gave birth to Roxanne at the age of 51-55, or the DNA matches to Roxanne are coming from her father's side, from her grandmother, Bethany Britannia Gootee Willis, who is the sister of my direct ancestor, Abel Gootee through a separate line.